How much is your car worth?

 Get the best value for your car from an Asbury dealership.

 The Rav4 Hybrid has a standard Pre-Collision System, which uses forward mounted sensors to warn the driver of a possible collision ahead.
 If the driver doesn’t react and the system determines a collision is imminent, it automatically applies the brakes at full-force in order to reduce the force of the crash or avoid it altogether.
 The Soul EV doesn't offer collision warning or crash mitigation brakes.

 Over 200 people are killed each year when backed over by motor vehicles.
-The Rav4 Hybrid (except LE) offers optional Rear Cross-Traffic Braking which use rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
+The Rav4 Hybrid (except LE) offers optional Rear Cross-Traffic Braking that uses rear sensors to monitor and automatically apply the brakes to prevent a rear collision.
 The Soul EV doesn’t offer backup collision prevention brakes.

 The Rav4 Hybrid has all-wheel drive to maximize traction under poor conditions, especially in ice and snow.
 The Soul EV doesn’t offer all-wheel drive.

 The Rav4 Hybrid’s lane departure warning system alerts a temporarily inattentive driver when the vehicle begins to leave its lane and gently nudges the vehicle back towards its lane.
 The Soul EV doesn’t offer a lane departure warning system.